 There are many more analogies between physical fitness and fiscal fitness.
 One thing I can guarantee is that if you stay on the couch watching TV you most likely won’t see amazing results either physically or fiscally.
 But getting started now and whipping your finances into shape can pay off big time in the future the same way that whipping your body into shape will see you through to the end.
 The Nike folks have it right; Just Do It.

-DAVID RAE, CFP®, AIF® is a Los Angeles- Wealth Manager with Trilogy Financial Services, a firm managing over $2 billion of client assets.
+DAVID RAE, CFP®, AIF® is a Los Angeles-based wealth manager with DRM Wealth Management.
 He has been helping people reach their financial goals for over a decade.
 Follow him on Twitter @davidraecfp on Facebook or via his website, DavidRaeFP.com